 GPSI is now using Lighthouse reports, which are fairly accurate and give more info for what to check on your site to improve it for speed and other issues.

-As of Jan 2019 I’m running all new speed tests and will have more info for you as soon as I can.
+As of Jan 2020 I’m running all new speed tests and will have more info for you as soon as I can with a comparison of GPSI and WebPage Test.

 Chrome Dev Tools